devshibarman11/ODT2026-Devshi-Samarth/README.md

 `SolFlower`

 ## 1.4 One-Line Pitch
-`An autonomous, responsive flower that chase the brightest light, guided by sensors in real time.`
+`An autonomous, responsive flower that chases the brightest light, guided by sensors in real time.`

 ## 1.5 Expanded Project Idea
 In 1–2 paragraphs, explain: